enricoros/fotowall/README.markdown

 ### Current Wishlist

 This is the current list of requested features.
-If you have more of them, or any other idea, just press the "Issues" button and add your entry!! ;-)

 Special requests: